Rational use of energy

 Elia customers in Flanders can apply for a grant to help them implement energy-saving measures.
 How does this work?

-Elia customers in Flanders (at voltage levels up to and including 70 kV) can apply for an investment grant to help them implement measures intended to save primary energy.
+Elia customers in Flanders (at voltage levels from 26 kV and up to and including 70 kV) can apply for an investment grant to help them implement measures intended to save primary energy.
 This is set out in the Rational Use of Energy (RUE) action plan.

 What are the general terms and conditions?